Why You Should Listen to Your Ice Cream Cravings

 I’m not going to lie.
-Working through these questions is big work.
+This stuff is big work.
 (It can be much easier with support.)

-And yet, just asking such questions with curiosity and mindfulness is a solid starting point.
+And yet, just asking the questions with curiosity and mindfulness is a solid start.
 One that, with practice, can help us name – and care for – our true needs.